Ayşe Hümaşah Sultan: First marriage

 Ayşe Hümaşah married three times.
 Her first husband was the future Grand vizier, Semiz Ahmed Pasha.
 They married on 27 November 1557, when she was sixteen.
 The two together had ten children.
 Her mother used to send two thousand ducats to the couple every week.
-Semiz Ahmed Pasha became grand vizier in 1579 until his death on 27 April 1580.
+Semiz Ahmed Pasha served as grand vizier from 1579 until his death on 27 April 1580.

 Second marriage

 After Ahmed's death, Ayşe Hümaşah married Feridun Ahmed Bey, who had served twice as the head scribe of the imperial chancery.
 The marriage took place on 7 April 1582.
 Kizlar Agha Mehmed Agha, served as her agent, while Miralem Mahmud Agha served as Feridun Pasha's agent.
 The marriage was performed by Sheikh-ul-Islam Çivizade Hacı Mehmet Efendi.
-Her dowry was thirty five thousand gold coins.
+Her dowry was 35,000 gold coins.
 The marriage, however, lasted only eleven months because the pasha died on 16 March 1583.

 Third marriage (?)

 According to rumors, Ayşe Hümaşah Sultan would also have married Mahmud Hudayi Pasha.
 This marriage is thought to have taken place in 1590.
 But there is no clear evidence to confirm the marriage.